 The Staff Selection Commission has allocated a total of nine regional offices for SSC.
 All the regional offices are located in different parts of the country under different jurisdictions.
 The table below enlists all the regional SSC offices.

 |5||Southern Region (SSC SR)||sscsr.gov.in|

 SSC CHSL – Exam Centers

-While filling the online application form, candidates are required to choose the exam centre preferences for taking the SSC CHSL.
+While filling out the online application form, candidates are required to choose the exam centre preferences for taking the SSC CHSL.
 The exam centres are also divided into nine regions.
-The table below mentions the region-wise exam cities available for SSC CHSL 2020.
+The table below mentions the region-wise exam cities available for SSC CHSL 2022.

 |SSC CR||SSC MPR||Ukhrul (5503)||SSC KKR|

 |Bareilly (3005)||Bilaspur (6202)||Kohima (5302)||Bengaluru (9001)|

 |Darbhanga (3202)||Gwalior (6005)||Aizawl (5701)||Hubballi (9011)|

 |Kanpur (3009)||Raipur (6204)||Ahmedabad (7001)||Kavaratti (9401)|